phoenixr-codes/mdbook-whichlang/README.md

 additional-js = ["path/to/whichlang.js"]
 ```

 ## Uninstallation

-Simply remove the `whichlang.js` and `whichlang.css` files and remove the references to them in the
+Simply remove the `whichlang.js` and `whichlang.css` files and remove the
-`book.toml` configuration file.
+references to them in the `book.toml` configuration file.

 ## Usage

 _whichlang_ works out of the box.
-It detects the language defined on each code block and customizes
+It detects the language defined on each code
-them appropiately.
-You can furthermore configure them individually which is recommended:
+block and customizes them appropiately.
+You can furthermore configure them
+individually:

 - override the name of the language
 - override the icon of the language